The V-line transform with some generalizations and cone differentiation: Cone Differentiation and Integration

+In this subsection we derive another generalization of the FTC, which we use later to study the properties of the VLT and its generalizations.

-We start from two dimensions.
-Let $f$ be an integrable function on $\mathbb{R}^2$ (with $\int |f| < \infty$) with respect to Lebesgue measure and define $F(x)=\int_{y \leq x} f(y) d\mu$ using the partial order made by $u,v$.
-We also define $V_{t,s}(x)$ as the average of $f$ over the parallelogram centered at $x$, sides of length $t,s$ and directions $u,v$.
-We can consider these parallelograms as a nicely shrinking family of neighborhoods described in \cite{lsbg2}.
-Note that the area of the parallelogram made with vectors $tu, sv$ is equal to $\left| \det{(tu,sv)} \right| = ts \left| \det(u,v) \right|$.
-With a simple geometric argument and considering $F$ as an integral over the negative cone we get
+We start with the 2D case.
+Assume $f$ is an integrable function with respect to the Lebesgue measure on $\mathbb{R}^2$.
+Let $F(x)$ be defined as in formula (\ref{FTC-n}) with respect to the partial order corresponding to the positive cone generated by some fixed vectors $u,v$.

+Define $A_{t,s}(x)$ as the average of $f$ over the parallelogram $P$ centered at $x$, with sides of length $t,s$ and directions $u,v$.
+We can consider these parallelograms as a family of nicely shrinking neighborhoods described in \cite{Rudin:1987:RCA:26851}.
+Note that the area of the parallelogram made with vectors $tu, sv$ is equal to $\left| \det{(tu,sv)} \right| = ts \left| \det(u,v) \right|$ and we have

+Using a simple geometric argument (see Figure \ref{fig: Vts}) and the fact that $F(x)$ is the integral of $f$ over the negative cone at $x$ we get